MSE-QualityAssurance/recitation-4-f23/README.md

 mvn spotbugs:check
 ```

-3. Analyze the `.html` report present in `target/site/summary.html`.
+3. Analyze the types of bugs raised after executing the command.